 Even small things done with love can make a huge impact in another person’s life: a few words of support to a friend, a smile of encouragement to a young student, a small online donation to a cause you feel is worthy, or a forgiveness of a small debt.
 Each small deed, each good act that helps another, adds up to a Good Harvest.

 Below are a few examples of our donor’s Good Harvest this Fall with their support of KIRF’s “Shekhwara India Project.”
 The Shekhwara India Project helps support the educational and health care programs that are free for local families in need at the Shekhwara Village School in rural Bihar near Bodhgaya.
 The school was founded in 2009 as the Kirwin James International School.

 We are grateful to each donor of KIRF’s ongoing “Shekhwara India Project.”

 The Shekhwara India Project is currently helping provide a high quality academic education for nearly a 100 rural kids who live in villages without electricity or indoor plumbing near Bodhgaya, India.
-Without donor support of the Shekhwara Village School these kids would not have access to a superior Indian-standards based academic education.
-And, they especially would not be getting it (as well as their textbooks, educational supplies, sports equipment and school uniforms) for free.
+Without donors support of the Shekhwara Village School these kids would not have access to a superior Indian-standards based academic education.
+They especially would not be getting it (as well as their textbooks, educational supplies, sports equipment and school uniforms) for free.

 Please read on for a brief report from the school’s on-site administrator in India: